-The current standard method of identifying GBS colonisation in pregnant women is based on culture of vaginal and rectal and vaginal swabs.
+In screening programmes the current standard method of identifying GBS colonisation in pregnant women is based on culture of vaginal and rectal swabs.
 As this culture method is the current standard method of detection, there is nothing to which it can be compared to determine its true analytical accuracy.